Stroke order: Basic principles

-Chinese characters are basically logograms constructed with strokes.
+Chinese characters are logograms constructed with strokes.
 Over the millennia a set of generally agreed rules have been developed by custom.
 Minor variations exist between countries, but the basic principles remain the same, namely that writing characters should be economical, with the fewest hand movements to write the most strokes possible.
 This promotes writing speed, accuracy, and readability.
 This idea is particularly important since as learners progress, characters often get more complex.
 Since stroke order also aids learning and memorization, students are often taught about it from a very early age in schools and encouraged to follow them.